fscelliott/docsdonewell/_posts/2020-01-30-api-industry-whirlwind.md

 https://www.apiopscycles.com/api-business-models

-Then how do we measure:
+Then how do we measure the KPIs? (key performance indicators):

 https://www.apiopscycles.com/measure